Horizont Computergrafik

 The Idea

-Rogue Voltage started as a passion project of Luca Beisel, an art historian turned software developer, who in 2019 originally set out to make “a sort of Final Fantasy”: Growing up on 1990s SquareSoft titles, he was interested in a game design problem that most RPGs have in common: the healer would always heal, the fighter would always attack, and once a mage learned a better spell, the old one became obsolete.
+Rogue Voltage started as a passion project of Luca Beisel, an art historian turned software developer, who in 2019 originally tried to make “a sort of Final Fantasy”: Growing up on 1990s SquareSoft titles, he was interested in a game design problem that most RPGs have in common: the healer would always heal, the fighter would always attack, and once a mage learned a better spell, the old one became obsolete.

 While making music with synthesizers, Luca had the idea for a game that used cable connections to build attacks and abilities - an innovative combat system for a roguelike tactics game.
 Players tinker with clanky machines and wire intricate patches to finally flip the switch and witness the mayhem unfold.